Top 10 NBA Champions In History

 New York Knicks 2007 (Source: Wikimedia.org)

-Some of the notable players of Knicks include Willis Reed, Walt “Clyde” Frazier, Patrick Ewing, Carmelo Anthony, Tyson Chandler, Amare Stoudemire, etc.
+Some notable players who played for the Knicks include Willis Reed, Walt “Clyde” Frazier, Patrick Ewing, Carmelo Anthony, Tyson Chandler, Amar’e Stoudemire, etc.

 8. Detroit Pistons

-Founded in 1937 as a semi-professional team called the Fort Wayne Zollner Pistons, the Detroit Pistons are on our number 8 with three championships.
-They are NBA’s Eastern Conference Central Division members.
+Founded in 1937 as a semi-professional team called the Fort Wayne Zollner Pistons, the Detroit Pistons is our number 8 with three championships.
+The Pistons is one of the NBA’s Eastern Conference Central Division members.

-The Pistons are based in Detriot and play their home games at Little Caesars Arena, located in Midtown.
-Only in 1941 did the Pistons turn pro and become members of NBL.
+The team is based in Detroit and plays their home games at Little Caesars Arena in Midtown.
+Only in 1941 did the Pistons turn pro and become a member of the NBL.

-After the merge of BAA and NBL, the Pistons became part of the NBA.
-The team had a solid local following; however, during the 1950s up to 1980, the team went through a struggling period.
+After the merger of BAA and NBL, the Pistons became part of the NBA.
+The team had a solid local following; however, from the 1950s up to 1980, the team struggled.

-When they drafted Isiah Thomas as a point guard and acquired Vinnie Johnson and Bill Laimbeer, the team’s fortune turned in 1981.
-Likewise, another key factor was hiring Chuck Daly as hed coach in 1983.
+When they drafted Isiah Thomas as a point guard and acquired Vinnie Johnson and Bill Laimbeer in 1981, the team’s fortune turned.
+Likewise, another key factor was hiring of Chuck Daly as head coach in 1983.

-The other notable Pistons players were John Salley, Dennis Rodman, Adrian Dantley, James Edwards, etc. Similarly, other than Daly, Doug Collins, Larry Brown has held the helm as head coaches.
+The other notable Pistons players were John Salley, Dennis Rodman, Adrian Dantley, James Edwards, etc. Similarly, other than Daly, Doug Collins and Larry Brown has also served as the head coach for the team.

 7. Miami Heat